Aiven-Open/klaw-docs/docs/docs/HowTo/notifications/email-notification.md

 # Email Notifications

-Email notifications can be sent to users when actions are performed in Klaw that require their attention.
+Email notifications can be sent to users when actions are performed in Klaw that requires their attention.

 Skip to see all notifications sent and to which users [Email Matrix](#email-matrix) below